What is lease liability and how is it calculated?

 What is the right-of-use asset?

-In accounting, the right-of-use asset (ROU asset) arises from a lease agreement and represents the lessee’s license to hold, operate, or occupy the leased property or item over the lease term.
+The right-of-use asset represents a lessee’s license to hold, operate, or occupy a leased item over the term of the lease.

 How do you calculate the right-of-use asset?